 The current government regulations have spiked a sense of uncertainty among the investors all over the globe.
 And because of these regulations and ban on cryptocurrencies, investors are also skeptical, whether they should be actively participating in the investment of cryptocurrencies or not.
+Maybe, Crypto Haven countries are a solution to it.

 The biggest challenge for the businesses who want to establish themselves on the Blockchain platform has to go through a lot of legal compliances in order to set up their businesses, even though it wouldn’t guarantee them the ease of doing business.